Posted on

 Table of Contents

-In one of the game you impersonate Nobody, trying to shoot mugs before they shatter down on the pavement, while in the other game you are Jack, annoyed by a fly while waiting at the train station.
+In one of the games, you impersonate Nobody, trying to shoot mugs before they shatter on the pavement, while in the other game you are Jack, annoyed by a fly while waiting at the train station.

 Preparation

-The idea of minigames originated from the fragmentary way scenes from spaghetti western movies I have seen over the years were coming back to my mind.
+The idea of minigames originated from the fragmentary way scenes from spaghetti western movies I have seen over the years came back to my mind.
 Figuring out how to realize that idea was the next step.

-The libGDX framework was definitely a good choice from both prototyping speed and portability perspective.
+The libGDX framework was definitely a good choice from both a prototyping speed and portability perspective.

-Audio resources were just collected by searching on Freesound.org.
+Audio resources were simply collected by searching on Freesound.org.

 Jack and the Fly

-Waiting makes us think, it gives us time to breath, to meditate, to observe.
-This emphasis projects us onto those boundless spaces and, at the same time, it allows us to get lost in the tiny details.
+Waiting makes us think; it gives us time to breathe, to meditate, to observe.
+This emphasis projects us onto those boundless spaces and, at the same time, allows us to get lost in the tiny details.

 Nobody is drinking

-Nobody, the main character of the movie, bets at a particular game where you drink whiskey from a mug, then throw the mug to the air, and try to shoot at it before it shatters into pieces on the ground.
+Nobody, the main character of the movie, bets on a particular game where you drink whiskey from a mug, then throw the mug into the air, and try to shoot it before it shatters into pieces on the ground.

-With both games key to win is being alert and quick.
-Indeed when you finish a game, time is recorded onto a leaderboard.
+With both games, the key to winning is being alert and quick.
+Indeed, when you finish a game, your time is recorded onto a leaderboard.

 Development

-Although the right tools greatly simply the development of projects like this, a good understanding of mathematics and physics is fundamental to realize ideas that come to your mind.
+Although the right tools greatly simplify the development of projects like this, a good understanding of mathematics and physics is fundamental to realizing the ideas that come to your mind.

-• A two-dimensional Cartesian coordinate system helps positioning pictures at the right place on the screen;
+• A two-dimensional Cartesian coordinate system helps position pictures in the right place on the screen;

-• The laws of motion allow to simulate movement of objects, like the fly and the mugs.
+• The laws of motion allow you to simulate the movement of objects, like the fly and the mugs.

 These are only some examples of the countless applications that mathematics has in the world of game development.